 Ben M. Shields

 After graduation with a BS in anthropology in 2000, Ben Shields continued his studies in anthropology at the University of Alabama, where he completed his Masters in 2003 with a thesis An Analysis of The Archaic Human Burials at The Mulberry Creek (1CT27) Shell Mound, Colbert County, Alabama.
 Focusing on bioarchaeology and warfare of pre-contact foragers in the Southeast, he was then accepted I the doctoral program at the University of North Carolina-Chapel Hill.
 Also interested in archaeological photography and forensic archaeology, Ben joined the Archaeology Unit of Newfoundland's Memorial University in 2006 and participated in archaeological Investigations in Nachvak Fiord, Newfoundland-Labrador, Canada.
 Ben has taught courses in anthropology and women's studies, while also serving as a writing consultant.
 He is also an accomplished photographer.

-Kenda grew up on a farm in rural Kansas, studied cultural anthropology at KSU and graduate with a BA in Anthropology and German in 2001.
+Kendra grew up on a farm in rural Kansas, studied cultural anthropology at KSU, and graduated with a BA in Anthropology and German in 2001.
 Interested in feminist anthropology, she continued her graduate training at the University of Iowa.
 After spending two years in Israel/Palestine completing her fieldwork and interning for the Mossawa Center, an advocacy center for Palestinian Arab citizens in Israel, she has returned to Iowa to begin writing her dissertation.
 Her research focuses on the cultural political implications of women's soccer in Israel, focusing primarily on the only Palestinian Arab women's soccer team in the Israeli league.
 Her work at the Mossawa Center focused primarily on writing position papers and recommendations to members of the European Parliament and Commission and other international actors whose policies affect the Palestinian Arab citizens in Israel.
-Kenda is now a Crossing Borders Fellow at the Obermann Center for Advanced Studies and Ph.D. candidate in sociocultural anthropology at the University of Iowa and now works as an applied anthropologist for the Veteran's Administration healthcare system in Iowa City.
+Kendra has also served as a Crossing Borders Fellow at the Obermann Center for Advanced Studies.
+She completed her Ph.D. in sociocultural anthropology at the University of Iowa and now works as an applied anthropologist for the Veteran's Administration healthcare system in Iowa City.